JopStro/bspswallow/README.md

 # Known Issues

-* Incompatability with LibreOffice due to it having a splash screen and spawning multiple windows.
+* Incompatability with LibreOffice due to it having a splash screen and spawning multiple windows, use --no-logo when launching and turn off "Tip of the day" in order to avoid this issue.